MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 ### <a name="personal_pronouns"></a>A.B.
 Personal pronouns <a href="#table_of_contents">^</a>

-The personal pronouns of Ekhwachil are summarized in Table _X_ (?) below:
+The personal pronouns of Ekhwachil are summarized below:

 <table>
   <tr>